dnlbowers/modern-buddhism/README.md

 ### **Teachings page**:
 #### *Hero-Image:*
 This image is Geshe Kelsang Gyatso sat on what is commonly called a throne at one of the traditions international festivals.
-The throne is where a teacher sits to expound the oral lineage past from teacher to disciple, and so it was appropriate for a page discussing the core beliefs of the philosophy in his own words.
+The throne is where a teacher sits to expound the oral lineage passed from teacher to disciple, and so it was appropriate for a page discussing the core beliefs of the philosophy in his own words.
 ![Teaching page hero image](docs/screenshots/teachings-hero-img.jpg)
 #### *Quote:*
 The quote included on the teachings page is "Happiness And Suffering Are States Of Mind And So Their Main Causes Are Not To Be Found Outside The Mind." which compliments the subject matter of the page's content.